Confused about what to eat while you and your healthcare provider are treating your SIBO?

 What is The Bi-Phasic Diet?

-The Bi-Phasic Diet Protocol has two phases of its own and is designed to be implemented alongside an herbal/antibiotic treatment.
+The Bi-Phasic Diet is an elimination diet with two phases and is designed to be implemented alongside an herbal/antibiotic treatment protocol during the elimination phase.

 Depending on the severity of your symptoms, you will either follow the phase 1 restricted diet or the phase 1 semi-restricted diet.
 The semi-restricted diet allows for a few more foods to be included based on your tolerance.